Welcome to Reception

 Phonics

-We follow the Rocket phonics scheme and will be learning our first few sounds during this term.
-The children learn how to blend and segment words with the sounds that we have learn.
-Please refer to the sound mat that we sent home in your welcome pack or see the below link to a useful parent information leaflet.
+We follow the Rocket phonics scheme and will continue to learn new sounds.
+They will continue practicing how to blend and segment words with the sounds that we have learnt.
+Please continue to use the sound mat that we sent home, the ideas sent on tapestry or this letter Rocket Phonics Parent Leaflet

 Reading